-Household water based & solvent based paint can be taken to your local Household Waste Recycling Centre.
+Unopened paint can be taken back to the place of purchase for a refund as long as you have the receipt.
+Opened tins of household water based & solvent based paint can be taken to your local Household Waste Recycling Centre.
 Please note that the paint is not recycled but instead used as a chemical fuel or, in some instances, can be composted.
 Plastic paint tins are not currently recyclable but will safely be disposed of.
 Metal paint tins can be recycled in the scrap metal but they must be empty tins.

 Plastic banks are provided at some Household Waste Recycling Centre and some Recycle Points.
 These banks will accept the following:

 yes please: food trays, margarine tubs, plastic bottles, yoghurt pots *

 no thanks: plastic carrier bags, cling film, plastic wrappings

 * Please note that only plastic bottles are accepted at plastic banks in Allerdale.

 Plastic bags can be used over and over again.
 Use them as pedal bin liners.
 Take them with you when you go to the supermarket.
 Some supermarkets sell very strong 'bags for life'.
 When they eventually wear out they are replaced free of charge and the old ones are recycled.
 If you ever have more clean plastic bags than you can use, then most charity shops will be pleased to accept them.

 Reuse where possible i.e. for packaging or beanbags.
 Otherwise dispose of in the household bin.